lakhwani/cscd71/README.md

-# CSCD71 Course Materials
+# CSCD71 Course Tutorial Materials

 ## Introduction
 Welcome to the CSCD71 course tutorial materials repository.
-This repository contains educational resources and tutorial content prepared for the course "CSCD71: Blockchain and Decentralized Applications" at the University of Toronto under Professor Thierry Sans and David Liu.
-As a Teaching Assistant, I've developed these materials to assist students in understanding key concepts and practical applications in blockchain technology.
+This repository contains educational resources and tutorial content prepared as Teaching Assistant for the course "CSCD71: Blockchain and Decentralized Applications" at the University of Toronto under Professor Thierry Sans and David Liu.

 ## Folder Structure
 This repository is organized into tutorial folders.
 Each folder corresponds to a specific tutorial session and contains relevant materials, including code examples and/or tutorial slides.
 Here’s a brief overview of each folder: